Marija-Kov/Workout-Mate/README.md

 Import EditWorkout to WorkoutDetails.
 This would create an edit form for every workout that will have immediate access to all the existing workout data.

+##### How it went
 - PROBLEM: any details component sets showEditForm to true for all edit components.
-- There either needs to be a way for a details component to identify the corresponding edit component or the approach needs to be changed.
+- There needs to be a way for a details component to single out the corresponding edit component.

 #### Approach 2: